chasinglogic/Chattie/README.md

 #### How do I add new tricks and handlers?

-There are two ways to write new tricks and handlers, if you think your tricks or handlers will be useful to a wider audience then you can either submit them as a PR to this repo **or** you can create a Python package using setuptools and entry_points.
+There are two ways to write new tricks and handlers.
+If you think your tricks or handlers will be useful to a wider audience then you can either submit them as a PR to this repo **or** you can create a Python package using setuptools and entry_points.
 If you're unsure of what